-Each Planning Coordinator shall have evidence that it has made its PTCID available to the entities listed in Requirement R2.
+If the recipient of the PTCMD provides documented comments on its technical review of that PTCMD, the Planning Coordinator that distributed that PTCMD shall have evidence that it provided a written response to that commenter in accordance with Requirement 3.

-Each Planning Coordinator have evidence that it verified, and if necessary recalculated, its PTCs consistent with its PTCID for each winter and summer season for years two through five at least once every three months.
+Each Planning Coordinator shall have evidence that it verified, and if necessary recalculated, its PTCs consistent with its PTCMD in accordance with Requirement R4.

-Each Planning Coordinator shall have evidence, such as dated copies of e-mails or dated phone logs, that it made its PTCID available to the entities listed in Requirement R5 no later than ten calendar days following their verification or recalculation.
+Each Planning Coordinator shall have evidence, such as dated copies of e-mails or transmittal letters, that it made its PTC’s available to the entities listed in Requirement R5 no later than thirty calendar days following their verification or recalculation.

 Compliance